jmaassen/EYRg-wiki/howtos/CESM_eSalsaMPI_configs.md

 ### Start the server and submit the jobs.

-Once all confguration files have been created, you can start a job by performing these three steps:
+Once all confguration files have been created, you can start a job by performing these steps:

-- Start the server
+_Start the server:_

      $EMPI_HOME/scripts/empi-server.sh server.config